 Many students visit CAPS each year.
 They come from very diverse backgrounds and seek our services when they are experiencing stress, hopelessness, loneliness, anxiety, depression, difficulty adjusting, relationship issues, identity questions, and a variety of other concerns.

 CAPS staff members provide a safe, confidential atmosphere where, together, we can talk about your current situation in the context of your personal history and life experiences.
 You can come to see yourself, your relationships, and the world in a different way.
 In order to ensure a safe environment for students to explore their personal concerns all counseling services are confidential.
 This means that our staff will not reveal your identity, will not confirm or deny your participation in counseling when anyone else is inquiring, and will not provide any details about what has been discussed in counseling without your written consent.
 We do not give information to parents or to other offices or departments within the university without your written consent.
 You may request to have information shared with the person(s) of your choice and can sign a release granting us permission to share confidential counseling information.
 Psychology ethics and state law require that these services be confidential except under unusual, well-defined circumstances.

 If you are interested in our services, call CAPS at (713) 743-5454 to arrange a free initial consultation (ICON) appointment.
-An ICON appointment usually requires 60 minutes, including time to complete paperwork.
+An ICON appointment usually requires 60 minutes, however, please arrive 30 minutes early to complete paperwork.
 ICONs are available throughout the week and can be scheduled at your convenience.
 The ICON is an opportunity for you and a CAPS clinician to determine what kinds of services will best meet your needs.
 These may be CAPS services or referrals to other campus and community agencies.
 Please let us know if you will need any accommodations or assistance with completing your paperwork at the time you schedule your appointment.